 Kahane K, Sherman J, Patella S. Public health’s call to the people: media misinformation matters.
-Harvard Public Health Review.
+HPHR.
 2021; 28.

 While the world wrestles with a microscopic virus, a subtler, but no less critical, battle bubbles beneath the surface: the clash between science’s granular complexity and the race for clear conclusions in journalism.